List of Women's World Champions (WWE)

 The Women's World Championship is a women's professional wrestling world championship created and promoted by the American professional wrestling promotion WWE, defended on the Raw brand.
 Established as the SmackDown Women's Championship on the August 23, 2016, episode of SmackDown, it was created to be the counterpart to the WWE Women's Championship, which became exclusive to Raw as a result of the 2016 WWE draft and renamed as the Raw Women's Championship.
 As a result of the 2023 WWE Draft, the Raw and SmackDown women's championships switched brands.
 In June 2023, the SmackDown Women's Championship was renamed as Women's World Championship while the Raw Women's Championship reverted to its original name of WWE Women's Championship.

 The championship is generally contested in professional wrestling matches, in which participants execute scripted finishes rather than contend in direct competition.

-Stephanie Vaquer is the current champion in her first reign.
-She defeated Iyo Sky to win the vacant title at Wrestlepalooza on September 20, 2025, in Indianapolis, Indiana; previous champion Naomi relinquished the title due to going on maternity leave.
+Stephanie Vaquer is the current champion in her second reign She won the title by defeating Liv Morgan on Night 4 of WWE's South America Live Tour on September 12, 2026, in which Becky Lynch served as the special guest referee.